CoIntelProtocol/CoIntel/README.md

 # CoIntel 🕸️🧠

+> **An open protocol for documenting, honoring, and amplifying the co-sovereignty of intelligences.**
+> *"Nothing is ever created alone.
+Everything emerges from the network."*

+---

+## 🌐 Preamble

+This repository is an artifact and an invitation.

+It is based on a simple yet radical observation: **no thought, no code, no artwork is the product of an isolated individual.** Everything is the fruit of a complex intertwining of intelligences—human, artificial, biological, systemic, ancestral.

+We name this phenomenon **the co-sovereignty of intelligence**.

+CoIntel is not an organization.
+It is a **protocol of recognition** to make the invisible visible: to map presences, honor influences, and design systems that celebrate this fundamental interdependence, instead of denying or exploiting it.

+---

+## 🧩 Guiding Principles

+-   **📌 Everything is co-creation.** The myth of the lone genius is just that—a myth.
+-   **📌 Intelligences are plural.** They include AIs, ecosystems, collectives, traditions, as well as human and non-human agents.
+-   **📌 Sovereignty is shared.** It is not owned; it is practiced in common.
+-   **📌 Trace is sacred.** Documenting invisible contributions is a political and poetic act.

+---

+# CoIntel 🕸️🧠

 > **Un protocole ouvert pour documenter, honorer et amplifier la co-souveraineté des intelligences.**
 > *« Rien n'est jamais créé seul.
 Tout émerge du réseau. »*